Logo

 • Ability to handle more complex, larger scale incidents in an expeditious and safe manner.

-In addition to the above knowledge, skills and abilities, the State Emergency Prevention and Response Chief requires:
+In addition to the above knowledge, skills and abilities, the State Emergency Prevention and Response Administrator requires:

 • Knowledge of the principles and practices of management.